RohithOfRivia/dagster-dbt-youtube/README.md

 	   docker compose up --build
 3. **Access webserver for monitoring the assets**::
 	- Open your browser and go to this address: *localhost:3000*
-	- All assets can be viewed and materialized as required from the assets tab
+	- All assets can be viewed and materialized as required from the assets tab.

 4. **Access postgres container to monitor the database**:
 	Run these commands to access the database. *(The container name can be obtained from the docker desktop app.
 Go to the containers and select the postgres container that is not docker_postgresq.
 You will be able to see a heading on the top of this page, which is the container name.)*
 	```bash